-The fair values of pension benefits plan assets as of December 31, 2023, by asset category, consisted of:
+The fair values of pension benefits plan assets, by asset category, as of December 31, 2023, consisted of:

-Fair Val ue Measurem ent S

-Asset Category Total (Level 1) (Level 2) (Level 3)
+Asset Category Total Level 1 Level 2 Level 3

 (Thousands)

-As of December 31, 2023
+2023

-Cash and cash equivalents \$ 33,606 \$ 84 \$ 33,522 \$
+Cash and cash equivalents \$ 5,068 \$ (5) \$ 5,073 \$

-U.S. government securities 168,562 168,562 -
+U.S. government securities 28,474 28,474

-Common stocks 16,699 16,699 - -
+Common stocks 2,874 2,874

-Registered investment companies 53,384 53,384
+Registered investment companies 8,879 8,879

-Corporate bonds 437,407 - 437,407
+Corporate bonds 70,520 70,520

-Common collective trusts 144,801 - 144,801
+Common collective trusts 24,123 24,123

-Other, principally annuity, fixed income 23,503 23,503
+Other investments, principally annuity and fixed income 1,885 1,885

-\$ 877,962 \$ 238,729 \$ 639,233 \$
+\$ 141,823 \$ 40,222 \$ 101,601 \$

-Other investments measured at net asset value 236,371
+Other investments measured at net asset value 42,676

-Total \$ 1,114,333
+Total \$ 184,499

-Valuation Techniques

-We value our pension benefits plan assets as follows:
+Valuation techniques: We value our pension benefits plan assets as follows:

 - Cash and cash equivalents Level 1: at cost, plus accrued interest, which approximates fair value.
-Level 2: proprietary cash associated with other investments, based on yields currently available on comparable securities of issuers with similar credit ratings. - U.S. government securities at the closing price reported in the active market in which the security is traded. - Common stock at the closing price reported in the active market in which the individual investment is traded. - Corporate bonds based on yields currently available on comparable securities of issuers with similar credit ratings. - Registered investment companies at the closing price reported in the active market in which the individual investment is traded. - Common collective trusts the fair value is primarily derived from the quoted prices in active markets of the underlying securities.
-Because the fund shares are offered to a limited group of investors, they are not considered to be traded in an active market. - Other investments, principally annuity and fixed income based on yields currently available on comparable securities of issuers with similar credit ratings. - Other investments measured at net asset value (NAV) fund shares offered to a limited group of investors and alternative investments, such as private equity and real estate oriented investments, partnership/joint ventures and hedge funds are valued using the NAV as a practical expedient.
+Level 2: proprietary cash associated with other investments, based on yields currently available on comparable securities of issuers with similar credit ratings. - U.S. government securities, common stocks and registered investment companies at the closing price reported in the active market in which the security is traded. - Corporate bonds based on yields currently available on comparable securities of issuers with similar credit ratings. - Preferred stocks at the closing price reported in the active market in which the individual investment is traded. - Equity commingled funds the fair value is primarily derived from the quoted prices in active markets of the underlying securities.
+Because the fund shares are offered to a limited group of investors, they are not considered to be traded in an active market. - Other investments, principally annuity and fixed income Level 1: at the closing price reported in the active market in which the individual investment is traded.
+Level 2: based on yields currently available on comparable securities of issuers with similar credit ratings.
+Level 3: when quoted prices are not available for identical or similar instruments, under a discounted cash flows approach that maximizes observable inputs such as current yields of similar instruments but includes adjustments for certain risks that may not be observable such as credit and liquidity risks. - Other investments measured at net asset value (NAV) alternative investments, such as private equity and real estate oriented investments, partnership/joint ventures and hedge funds are valued using the NAV as a practical expedient.